MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/patternstatement.md

 ### Working with middle-tier applications

-In the following example, a middle-tier application uses an internal service to map IP addresses to longitude/latitude locations.
-The middle-tier app declares a pattern called `map_ip_to_longlat`.
+In the following example, a middle-tier application provides the ability to enrich Azure Data Explorer queries with longitude/latitude locations.
+The application uses an internal service to map IP addresses to longitude/latitude locations.
+The middle-tier application provides a function called `map_ip_to_longlat` for users to implement with Azure Data Explorer.
 Suppose it gets the following query from the user:

 `map_ip_to_longlat` `(`"10.10.10.10"`)`